ahmetozer/looking-glass/README.md

 It is your function configs.
 You can enable or disable functions globally by top of the json.

-Web site and Net Tools Service is uses this same this config.

 Every function is disabled by default for security.
 If you want to enable it you have to define globally, by list or by server to enable it.

 System also recursive config replacement support.
 You can re define ServerConfig in Lists or servers.